openscm/openscm/docs/usage.rst

 .. _parameter-hierarchy:

 **Parameter** here refers to any named input or output variable of a model.
-A parameter can be either scalar (i.e. a single number) or a timeseries and has a unique name in a hierarchy of arbitrary depth.
+A parameter can be either scalar (i.e. a single number), a timeseries, a boolean, or a string value and has a unique name in a hierarchy of arbitrary depth.
 That means every parameter either is a root parameter without a parent parameter ("level 0") or belongs to a parent parameter.

 For example, the parameter for industrial carbon emissions belongs to the parameter for carbon emissions, which in turn belongs to the root